xyxingx/gr3en/README.md

 ![GR3EN teaser](docs/teaser.gif)

-GR3EN is a relighting model that finetunes [Wan2.2](https://github.com/Wan-Video/Wan2.2) for 3D-aware video generation with controllable lighting.
-Given input images and light control masks, GR3EN generates relit video sequences.
+GR3EN is a relighting model that builds on [Wan2.2](https://github.com/Wan-Video/Wan2.2) for 3D-aware video generation with controllable lighting.
+Given input images and light control masks, GR3EN generates relit video sequences in 30s.
+No inverse rendering, no ray tracing.

 ## Installation